philwhiles/frettler/README.md

 'Frets' is... the frets to be pressed (where 0 is open string), while 'Fingering is, well you get it.
 Currently frettler does not use the fingering data, but it exists in the database for the currently known chords, and in time I will add an optional argument and the wherewithall to display finger numbers in the chart instead of the note or interval.

-#### Added notes
+##### Added notes
 With the `chord` mode, Frettler does have _some_ definitions of standard chords with added bass notes.
-Use the `-added' argument followed by the added note.
+Use the optional `-added' argument followed by the added note.

 #### Box Subcommand
 Frettler can show a 'boxed' view of a scale, centered around one part of the fretboard, for practising.
-This has only recently been added, and requires a few tweaks to it note selection, so pull the code periodically and check for updates.
-It looks at the scale you want boxing, and displays the notes in the scale sequence, by default starting the box sequence at the first occurence of the scales root not on the lowest string and then finding the following notes (2 for diatonic scales or 3 for pentatonic scales), on the same string before moving to the next highest string.
+This has only recently been added, and requires a few tweaks to its note selection, so pull the code periodically and check for updates.
+It looks at the scale you want boxing, and displays the notes in the scale sequence, by default starting the box sequence at the first occurence of the scales root note on the lowest string and then finding the following notes (2 for diatonic scales or 3 for pentatonic scales), on the same string before moving to the next highest string.
 This produces the typical scale boxes that you see on various sites and tutorials.

 In the `box` view, the root of the scale is displayed inverted, to make it stand out.
-This is because there are two optional arguments you can use with the `box` subcommand, which make the sequence of the scale's notes different, and keeping sight of the root helps when practicing:
+This is because there are two optional arguments you can use with the `box` subcommand, which make the sequence of the scales notes different, and keeping sight of the root helps when practicing:

-`--group' or `-g` followed by a number determines the number of notes to look for on each string, before moving to the next string.
+`--group` or `-g` followed by a number determines the number of notes to look for on each string, before moving to the next string.
 If not used, the default group is 0.
 `--position` or `-p` followed by a number determines where the box sequence starts in the scale.
 If not used, it default to 0, meaning the sequence starts on the root or P1.
 Use `-p 1` and the sequence will start on the 2nd note of the scale.